D'Lo, Mississippi: Etymology

-The most controversial piece of D'Lo history is the origins of the name itself.
 Three different stories explain how the odd name originated.
 The oldest and probably the most common story claims that an early settler referred to this area along the Strong River, where it commonly floods, as being "too damn low".
 When it came time for the village to get a post office, he suggested that the village be named "too damn low", but the postal authorities would not approve of the name because of the profanity.
 Someone supposedly suggested the name "D-Low", which over the years was shortened to "D'Lo".

 Another account said that Millhaven was rejected by the postal authorities as a town name.
 Purportedly the US Postal Service provided the village with a list of alternative four-letter names for the residents to choose from.
 Among these names was one spelled "Delo".
 After the citizens chose this name, a penman prepared a letter to be sent back to the authorities informing them of the name they had chosen.
 The letter was written in a script that may have put the lower case "e" in Delo above the "lo".
 The story concludes that the little "e" was probably misinterpreted as an apostrophe and therefore the post office documented the village name as being D'Lo.

-The last version also says that the postal authorities rejected the name Millhaven.
-The residents of the village were said to suggest the new name "De Leau".
-This name was submitted and approved by the postmaster, but was later shortened to D'Lo.
-Although this story seemed far-fetched, the University of Southern Mississippi has proven that old maps by 16th-century French explorers labeled this area around the Strong River with the words "De l'eau pas potable".
-This translates as "bad drinking water".